-- Coordinates and executes the University's prompt, effective, and equitable response to complaints of sexual harassment, including implementation of formal and informal resolution procedures in accordance with regulatory requirements and University policy. - Meets with complainants to provide information regarding available on and off campus resources, reporting and resolution options, and interim measures such as issuing a "no contact agreement," changes in academic schedule or reassignment of housing. - Meets with respondents to discuss alleged harassment, provide information regarding available resources, notify them of University policy and procedures, and describe any interim measures in place or those that may be instituted. - Coordinates and monitors a prompt and equitable investigatory process in cases of sexual harassment. - Provides information to students regarding their Title IX rights and responsibilities, including information about the resources available on and off campus, the formal and informal complaint processes, the availability of interim measures, and the ability to file a complaint with local law enforcement and complaint with the University simultaneously. - Attends Title IX education programs to understand best practices as they relate to Title IX and sexual harassment issues.
+- Coordinates and executes the University's prompt, effective, and equitable response to complaints of sexual harassment, including implementation of formal and informal resolution procedures in accordance with regulatory requirements and University policy. - Meets with complainants to provide information regarding available on and off campus resources, reporting and resolution options, and supportive measures such as issuing a "no contact agreement," changes in academic schedule or reassignment of housing. - Meets with respondents to discuss alleged harassment, provide information regarding available resources, notify them of university policies and procedures, and describe any supportive measures in place or those that may be instituted.

+- Coordinates and monitors a prompt and equitable investigatory process in cases of sexual harassment. - Provides information to members of the University community regarding their Title IX rights and responsibilities, including information about the resources available on and off campus, the formal and informal complaint processes, the availability of supportive measures, and the ability to file a complaint with local law enforcement and complaint with the University simultaneously. - Attends Title IX education programs to understand best practices as they relate to Title IX and sexual harassment issues.